dsorokin/aivika-distributed-test/README.md

 -- time --: [INFO] Time Server: providing the global time = Just 0.3245073142199832
 ```

-Please pay attention to the fact that the global virtual time should decrease.
+Please pay attention to the fact that the global virtual time should increase.
 It means that the distribution simulation has a progress.

 ### Optional Imitating of Connection Errors

 AivikaSim is written in such a way that it tries to recover the distributed simulation in case of connection errors.
 It actually allows using AivikaSim to build discrete event simulation clusters on unsafe networks.

-Here I use macOS and Linux and I can imitate the temporary disconnection between my two laptops.
-I would not strongly recommend to repeat it if you use Windows, though.
+Here I use macOS and Linux and I can imitate the temporary disconnection between two my laptops.
+I would strongly recommend to not repeat it if you use Windows, though.

-So, during the simulation I plug the ethernet cable off for about a minute.
-I wait for a moment, when I see that the disconnection has indeed occurred and cannot be recovered by the underlying system.
+So, during the simulation I plug the ethernet cable off for about one minute.
+I wait for a moment, when I see that the disconnection has indeed occurred and cannot be recovered by the underlying operating system.

 I should see something like this on the Terminal window of the master node: